-ChatGPT Safety: How OpenAI's Guardrails Work and Where They Break
+ChatGPT Safety: How OpenAI's Guardrails Work and Fail

 ChatGPT safety refers to the set of mechanisms OpenAI has built to prevent the model from generating harmful content, assisting with weapons development, facilitating illegal activity, or behaving in ways that expose users and businesses to serious risk.
 For teams building products on top of ChatGPT, understanding what those mechanisms actually do — and which attack patterns reliably defeat them — is a prerequisite for responsible deployment.
 The official story and the adversarial reality diverge in several important places.